grant1994/118Project_jdgrant_rlhill_jcrowley/README.md

 This is the code-base for Team 6th Order Putterworth's robot to participate in UCSC's CMPE-118 Slug-O-Lympics Competition.
 In this competition an autonomous robot must navigate an arena to navigate to one of potentially four active loading towers.
-There it will load ammo (three ping pong balls) and from there it must navigate to a target and score a goal on at least two seperate targets.
+There it will load ammo (three ping pong balls) and then it must navigate to a target and score a goal on at least two seperate targets.

 # Directory Structure